billgewrgoulas/Bus-Transit/README.md

 ## Reproduce locally

 Run npm install to download all dependencies required.
 For a dev server run ng serve.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 To run OTP you will need Java v.14+ and the file otp-2.2.0-shaded.jar that you can download from here: https://repo1.maven.org/maven2/org/opentripplanner/otp/2.2.0/.
 Open a terminal inside the otp folder and run 'java -Xmx2G -jar otp-2.2.0-shaded.jar --load .'
-All file are ready.
+All files are ready.
 The back end is in the repo Go-Bus-Back-End.